 The Dai-ichi Life Insurance Company, Limited 4th Series of Stock Acquisition Rights The Dai-ichi Life Insurance Company, Limited 5th Series of Stock Acquisition Rights Dai-ichi Life Holdings, Inc. 1st Series of Stock Acquisition Rights Granted persons 11 directors (except outside directors) and 17 executive officers of the Company 11 directors (except outside directors) and 18 executive officers of the Company 10 directors (excluding directors serving as Audit & Supervisory Committee members and outside directors) and 15 executive officers of the Company, and 38 directors, etc. of the Company's subsidiaries Class and total number (1) 179,000 shares of common stock 110,600 shares of common stock 269,600 shares of common stock Grant date August 18, 2014 August 17, 2015 October 18, 2016 Vesting conditions The acquisition rights are vested on the above grant date.
 The acquisition rights are vested on the above grant date.
 The acquisition rights are vested on the above grant date.

-Service period covered N/A N/A N/A Exercise period (2) From August 19, 2014 to August 18, 2044 From August 18, 2015 to August 17, 2045 From October 19, 2016 to October 18, 2046
+Service period N/A N/A N/A covered Exercise period From August 19, 2014 From August 18, 2015 to From October 19, 2016 (2) to August 18, 2044 August 17, 2045 to October 18, 2046